Acucarinho/Doppel/README.md

 ## Why Cloudflare Sucks

-Cloudflare is often praised for its security, DDoS protection, and performance features.
-But the reality is, many of the services they charge for are things that can be done for free with a little effort and the right tools.

-Cloudflare has a feature called Logpush, but guess what: they only offer it on their Enterprise plan.
-This means you have to pay a premium fee just to access the logs.
-But you can easily set up Bind9 on your own VPS to log DNS queries, completely free.
+## ⚠️ Why not Cloudflare Logs?

+At first, I considered using the **Cloudflare API** to fetch DNS logs directly.
+But here’s the catch: to access raw DNS query logs you need **Logpush**, and that’s only available in their **Enterprise plan**.
+In other words, you need to pay a premium just to see your own logs.

+Instead of being locked into a vendor paywall, you can achieve the same result for "free".
+Just deploy **Bind9** (or another DNS server) on your own VPS and configure logging.
+This gives you full visibility into DNS queries without spending extra money — and you stay in full control of your data.

 ## Why Go?